ArnabPushilal/cs231n-/README.md

 **Making Chain rule & gradient Easier for Neural Nets** http://cs231n.stanford.edu/vecDerivs.pdf - I followed the advice mentioned and coded out the classifier with very small batches to see what was going on in each matrice computation.
 This helped me visualize the problem .
 You will see that I have made such practice cells around the notebooks

-**Playing with the learning rate,activation functions,data points to help with NN intuition** https://cs.stanford.edu/people/karpathy/convnetjs/demo/classify2d.html
+**Playing with the learning rate,data points to help with NN intuition** https://cs.stanford.edu/people/karpathy/convnetjs/demo/classify2d.html